walterhiggins/ScriptCraft/README.md

 # Post Install

-Once installed, a new js-plugins directory is automatically created in the same directory as the plugins folder.
-All files in the js-plugins directory will be automatically loaded when CraftBukkit starts.  *Only players who are ops can use this plugin.* You can grant a player `op` privileges by typing 'op <username>' at the server console prompt or
+Once installed, a new scriptcraft/plugins directory is automatically created in the same directory as the plugins folder.
+All files in the scriptcraft/plugins directory will be automatically loaded when CraftBukkit starts.  *Only players who are ops can use this plugin.* You can grant a player `op` privileges by typing 'op <username>' at the server console prompt or